BND Hamburger Icon

 Getting a bank loan for your small business can be challenging.
 Though the number of approvals has been increasing in recent years, new companies are often not considered due to their lack of financial history.
 Even if you meet rigorous credit and cash flow standards and revenue minimums, the whole loan process still requires time and energy.

-“Not all loans are the same,” said Jordan Niefeld, CPA and certified financial planner with Raymond James & Associates.
-“Institutions make money by lending, and [borrowers could have] expensive bills and rack up interest because they didn’t do their homework.”
+“Not all loans are the same,” said Jordan Niefeld, certified public accountant and certified financial planner with Raymond James & Associates.
+“Institutions make money by lending and [borrowers could have] expensive bills and rack up interest because they didn’t do their homework.”

 Key TakeawayKey takeaway